pydata/sparse/docs/construct.md

 this time, they can do little else.

-You can get started by defining the shape (and optionally, datatype) of the `DOK` array.
+You can get started by defining the shape (and optionally, datatype) of the [DOK][sparse.DOK] array.
 If you do not specify a dtype, it is inferred from the value dictionary or is set to `dtype('float64')` if that is not present.

 ```python